HhvrshH/phantom_aio/README.md

 3. Mode - operation mode
    1. Swaps - swaps SOL in one direction to a randomly selected token from the `data.json` file.
 The swap range for SOL is specified in the `data.json` file under the parameter `swapAmounts.Swaps`.
    2. Sizes - cyclic swap (SOL->Token Token->SOL) to a random token from the list in the `data.json` file.
 The swap range for this mode is set in % in the `data.json` file under the parameter `swapAmounts.Sizes`.
-   3. Drip Initiation - completing the Phantom quest and registering Drip. (works through mobile proxy!)
+   3. Drip Initiation - Phantom quest completion and Drip registration.
-   4. Drip Daily - collecting daily Droplets on accounts. (works through mobile proxy!)
+   4. Drip Daily - collecting daily Droplets on accounts.
+      1. If `Legendary lock in` is enabled, it will attempt to open the chest.
+      2. If `Donate to Projects` is enabled, it will subscribe to projects and donate to them.

 4. Swap Count - range of swap counts.
 5. Sleep(in sec) - Sleep range.
 Do not set the lower value too low (below 10 sec.).
-6. Clear DoneList - After finishing work or insufficient balance on the address, private keys are written to the `done_list.txt` file so that the software understands which accounts it has passed and which ones it has not, in case you interrupt its work or the thread terminates with an error.
-If you need to run all wallets again (for example, a new day) - select Yes.
+6. Clear DoneList - After successful completion or insufficient balance, private keys are written to the `done_list.txt` file so that the software understands which accounts it has passed and which ones it has not, in case you interrupt its work or the thread terminates with an error.
+If you need to rerun all wallets (for example, a new day) - select Yes.
 7. Wallet shuffle - whether to shuffle wallets.
 8. Proxy Type - proxy type.